joeholley/open-match-docs/site/content/en/docs/Installation/helm.md

 ## Troubleshooting

-Problem: The core service pods remain in <code>ContainerCreating</code> after installing the helm chart.
+### The core service pods remain in <code>ContainerCreating</code> after installing the helm chart.
-Answer: Open Match needs to be configured with a [Match Function](https://open-match.dev/site/docs/guides/matchmaker/matchfunction/) and [Evaluator](https://open-match.dev/site/docs/guides/evaluator/), and won't start up unless you provide these.
+Open Match needs to be configured with a [Match Function](https://open-match.dev/site/docs/guides/matchmaker/matchfunction/) and [Evaluator](https://open-match.dev/site/docs/guides/evaluator/), and won't start up unless you provide these.
 If you'd like to install an example Match Function and Evaluator, you can pass in the `--set open-match-override.enabled=true` flag to `helm install open-match`.

 ## What's Next